 This summer, we were invited to visit San Angelo, Texas and take over the city for the weekend.
 Since I’m from Louisiana, it’s safe to say that my family is still making our way around Texas, so it was nice to drive west and see just what was in store.
 We enjoyed the short road trip and later explored the area, where we found beauty, good food, kind residents and family fun.
-As an influencer on the Texas Travel Talk team, I am happy to share this list of free things to do in San Angelo Texas.
+With that said, I am happy to share this list of free things to do in San Angelo Texas.

 5 Free Things To Do In San Angelo, Texas

 One of the first things my children noticed about San Angelo was the statues of sheep displayed in front of many of the local businesses.
 We started counting them as we passed but became distracted by the sheep’s artwork, which is different on each one.
 We soon found out that these fiberglass statues were decorated by local artists to commemorate San Angelo’s historical importance as a wool marketing center.

 In 2007, to honor the Miss Wool of America pagent, the local nonprofit, Downtown San Angelo, came up with the Sheep Spectacular.

 “The whole idea behind the Sheep Spectacular was to truly honor our heritage in San Angelo,” said Brenda Gunter, vice president for Downtown San Angelo, and owner of Miss Hattie’s Cafe & Saloon. ” San Angelo was known as the wool capital of the world, and it is still an important economic base to the city.”

 You can definitely take a few hours to see how many selfies you can take with the sheep.
 Or, if you have time before heading out, create a scavenger hunt to find “a red sheep” or “a sheep disguised as money”.
 According to this list, there are 48 sheep around the city, but some may have been added since it’s publication.